Skip to main content

 Occupation

-• SOC (the standard in the US)
+• SOC (the official standard in the US)

-• SOC (the standard in the UK)
+• SOC (the official standard in the UK)

-• NOC (the standard in CA)
+• NOC (the official standard in Canada)

 Did this answer your question?